finbourne/lusid-sdk-csharp/sdk/docs/ConventionsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ConventionsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ConventionsApi>();
             var scope = "scope_example";  // string | The scope of the Flow Conventions to delete. var code = "code_example";  // string | The Flow Conventions to delete.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // AnnulSingleStructuredDataResponse result = apiInstance.DeleteFlowConventions(scope, code, opts: opts);

                 // [BETA] DeleteFlowConventions: Delete the Flow Conventions of given scope and code, assuming that it is present.
                 AnnulSingleStructuredDataResponse result = apiInstance.DeleteFlowConventions(scope, code);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));